Allopurinol: Gout

 Allopurinol is used to reduce urate formation in conditions where urate deposition has already occurred or is predictable.
 The specific diseases and conditions where it is used include gouty arthritis, skin tophi, kidney stones, idiopathic gout; uric acid lithiasis; acute uric acid nephropathy; neoplastic disease and myeloproliferative disease with high cell turnover rates, in which high urate levels occur either spontaneously, or after cytotoxic therapy; certain enzyme disorders which lead to overproduction of urate, for example: hypoxanthine-guanine phosphoribosyltransferase, including Lesch–Nyhan syndrome; glucose 6-phosphatase including glycogen storage disease; phosphoribosyl pyrophosphate synthetase, phosphoribosyl pyrophosphate amidotransferase; adenine phosphoribosyltransferase.

 It is also used to treat kidney stones caused by deficient activity of adenine phosphoribosyltransferase.

 Tumor lysis syndrome

 Allopurinol was also commonly used to treat tumor lysis syndrome in chemotherapeutic treatments, as these regimens can rapidly produce severe acute hyperuricemia; however, it has gradually been replaced by urate oxidase therapy.
-Intravenous formulations are used in this indication when people cannot take medicine by mouth.
+Intravenous formulations are used in this indication when people are unable to swallow medication.